WHEARobotics/FRC2024/DEVELOPERS_START_HERE.md

 You should have all the tools ready to begin programming!

-# Updating the RobotPy installation on your PC and the roboRIO
+# Updating the RobotPy installation on your PC

-1. While connected to the Internet, `pip install -U robotpy[all]`.
-Upgrades all the robotpy files on the PC, the ones that are used to simulate and deploy.
+For the first PC of our batch, we'll need to do update robotpy by running:

-1. Still connected to the Internet, `python -m robotpy_installer download robotpy[all]` to get the latest robot files, which should be version synchronized with the above if you do them the same day.
+    pip install --upgrade robotpy

-1. Connect the PC to the robot, either over Wi-Fi or USB, `python -m robotpy_installer install robotpy[all]` to put those files onto the roboRIO.
+Then figure out the new wpilib packages and put them into the requirements file.
+Once that file is pushed to GitHub, The rest of the computers can pull it and run the same command:

-1. It is a good idea to run the first step on all the PCs the same day so that they will all be the same version as what is on the robot(s).
+    pip install -r requirements.txt